-- Contact an auto accident attorney: An experienced auto accident attorney can help you determine if you are liable to file a lawsuit and can assist you in determining who’s at fault and will work with the insurance companies and other drivers to help you receive full compensation for your damages.
+- Contact an auto accident attorney: Our experienced Mobile auto accident attorneys can help you determine if you are liable to file a lawsuit and can assist you in determining who’s at fault and will work with the insurance companies and other drivers to help you receive full compensation for your damages.

 Car Accident Questions

 If you've recently been involved in a car accident in Alabama, you may have a myriad of questions running through your mind.
 Our accident lawyers at Long & Long have put together answers to two common questions to help you determine what to do if you've been in a car accident.

 Can I recover compensation even if the accident was partially my fault?

 Unfortunately, in Alabama, the rule of contributory negligence applies.
 This means that even if you are found to be only one percent responsible for your accident, you will not be permitted to recover compensation.
 This makes it even more crucial that you hire an experienced Alabama auto accident lawyer.
 Our accident lawyers will work hard to convince the insurance company— and a jury if necessary—that you have absolutely no responsibility for the accident.

 Can I handle my auto accident claim without a lawyer?